HOW REA INTEGRATES SUSTAINABILITY IN ITS CORE PRACTICES THROUGH CERTIFICATION

 If it can be proven that a specific batch of CPO or CPKO originated from an RSPO certified estate and mill, it can be sold as identity preserved or segregated certified sustainable CPO or CPKO.
 If the certified product mixes with non-certified products in the supply chain, then it can be sold as certified sustainable CPO or CPKO using a mass balance system.
 This requires records to be kept that demonstrate that the volume of CPO and CPKO sold as sustainable palm oil does not exceed the amount produced by the upstream RSPO certified mills over a specified time period.

 REA operates two KCPs attached to the Cakra and Satria oil mills.
 These KCPs crush all of the palm kernels (PK) produced at the group’s 3 mills.
-In 2020 total crushed PK was 41,260 tonnes, of which 25,931 tonnes (62.85%) were from RSPO certified sources, with the remaining 15,328 tonnes (37.15%) being from uncertified sources.
+In 2020 the group KCPs crushed a total of 41,260 tonnes of PK, of which 25,931 tonnes (62.85%) were from RSPO certified sources and produced by the processing of 604,352 tonnes of certified FFB from group owned plantations.
+The remaining 15,328 tonnes (37.15%) of PK crushed in 2020 originated from the processing of 358,400 tonnes of uncertified FFB, of which 146,963 tonnes were supplied from uncertified group plantations, 142,165 tonnes from independent smallholders, 69,231 tonnes from associate smallholders (PPMD), and 41 tonnes from corporate outgrowers.
 REA currently does not crush PK from any other sources.

 At present, the mass balance system is preferable for REA because it enables the group to continue to purchase FFB from independent smallholders who are not yet RSPO certified.